Agricultural Commercial Umbrella and Excess Liability Program (AgXL)

 More than 150 multistate endorsement options are provided.
 They address, among other things, employee benefits liability, employment practices liability, chemical drift, aircraft crop dusting, and pollution.

-The program manual contains more than 300 agricultural classifications, many of them providing sales-based rating information that is sensitive to inflation and reflects the level of exposure not directly related to acreage.
+The program manual contains more than 300 agricultural classifications, many of them providing sales-based rating information, plus an optional rule for acreage-based rating for farm classifications, subject to a maximum receipts threshold.

-The manual includes a six-step “Commodity Price Stabilization Plan” which provides a method to adjust the sales rating base in some classes for fluctuations in commodity prices.
+The manual includes a six-step “Commodity Price Stabilization Plan” which provides a method to adjust sales-based rating in farming classes to reflect fluctuations in commodity prices.

 The manual also provides an IRPM plan that allows underwriters to apply a credit or debit to the calculated premium based on several risk-related characteristics of an operation.